Degrees of Freedom of Cache-Aided Interference Channels Assisted by Active Intelligent Reflecting Surfaces: System Model and Preliminaries

-As illustrated in Fig. \ref{Fig:System_Model}, we consider a time-selective\footnote{In a time-selective network, channel coefficients in different time slots are independent.} cache-aided interference channel assisted by a $Q$-elements IRS, with $K_T$ transmitters denoted by $\left\{\mathrm{Tx}_i\right\}_{i=1}^{K_T}$ and $K_R$ receivers denoted by $\left\{\mathrm{Rx}_j\right\}_{j=1}^{K_R}$.
+As illustrated in Fig. \ref{Fig:System_Model}, we consider a time-selective\footnote{Channel coefficients in different time slots are independent.} cache-aided interference channel assisted by a $Q$-element IRS, with $K_T$ single-antenna transmitters denoted by $\left\{\mathrm{Tx}_i\right\}_{i=1}^{K_T}$ and $K_R$ single-antenna receivers denoted by $\left\{\mathrm{Rx}_j\right\}_{j=1}^{K_R}$.
 The received signal at the $j$-th receiver in the $t$-th time slot is denoted by $Y^{[j]}(t)$, which is as follows: